-Originally from New Zealand, Rob Burley, like many of our producers, has settled down and found his place in the wine world after working for a number of great like-minded producers.
-Having completed vintages in New Zealand, France and America it wasn’t until he moved to Australia and started to work with Bill Downie and Patrick Sullivan that the concept for Unkel was born.
+Like many great New Zealand producers, Rob Burley found his place in the wine world after working for a number of great like-minded producers abroad.
+Though Rob worked vintages in NZ, France and America, it wasn’t until he moved to Australia and started to work for Bill Downie and Patrick Sullivan that the concept for Unkel Wines was born.